giry-dev/mangrove-docs/docs/general/table-content.md

 ---
-title: Table of content
+title: Table of contents
 sidebar_position: 0
 ---

-# Table of Content
+# Table of Contents

 ### FAQ
 Check the frequently asked questions as an introduction to Mangrove, how to use it  and troubleshooting advice.